Mini Pumpkin Spice Bundt Cakes

 • Sugars – 100% brown sugar in these!

-• Fats – Using butter in pumpkin treats makes them taste amazing.
-I use unsalted butter in all of why recipes.
+• Fats – Using butter in pumpkin treats makes for an amazing taste.
+I use unsalted butter in most of our recipes.

-• Pumpkin – This is a smaller recipe so one cup of pumpkin is used.
-Use the leftover pumpkin in my Pumpkin Foam Cold Brew for a perfect pairing!
+• Pumpkin – Use the leftover pumpkin in our Pumpkin Foam Cold Brew for a perfect pairing!

 How to make Mini Pumpkin Spice Bundt Cakes: